Flowers are a great addition to any garden! Here are some easy to grow annuals guaranteed to brighten up every corner of your yard, patio or balcony.

 They are low, sprawling plants that just look so happy!
-Colours are yellow, light yellow, peach, white, bright orange, fuchsia, pinks and red – in single and doubles.
+Colors are yellow, light yellow, peach, white, bright orange, fuchsia, pinks and red – in single and doubles.
 I need to stop gushing over these – just get some.

 Mine like to seed themselves, so I get a new crop every year without having to buy them.
-I just transplant them wherever I want a burst of colour in a tough spot – usually along the front walkway that gets full sun all day long.
+I just transplant them wherever I want a burst of color in a tough spot – usually along the front walkway that gets full sun all day long.

 The sign in these Helianthus says it all – We’re Happy!
 Sunflowers are the kind of flower that just makes you smile.